Non-faithful representations of surface groups into SL(2,C) which kill no simple closed curve: Appendix: Algebraic geometry in

-\begin{theorem} Suppose $V$ is an affine algebraic subset of $\bc^n$.
-Then $V$ is an irreducible algebraic variety if and only if $V$ contains a connected dense open subset of smooth points.\end{theorem} \begin{proof}[Sketch proof] First assume that $V$ is an irreducible affine algebraic set.
-By Lemma \ref{smoothissmooth}, the smooth points of $V$ are exactly those points at which $V$ is a smooth submanifold of $\bc^n$.
-Corollary (4.16) on page 68 of \cite{mumford} states that if $X\subset\cpn$ is a projective variety (hence {\em irreducible} by definition of the term {\em variety}) and $Y\subsetneq X$ is a closed algebraic subset then $X\setminus Y$ is connected in the classical topology.
+\begin{theorem} Suppose $V\subset \bc^n$ is an algebraic subset.
+Then $V$ is a variety if and only if $V$ contains a connected, dense, open, subset of smooth points.\end{theorem} \begin{proof} First assume that $V$ is a variety.
+Then $V^s=V\setminus\Sigma(V)$ is connected by \ref{connected}.
+Now $V^s$ is open in $V$, and since $V$ is a variety, this implies it is dense in $V$.

-By homogenization of polynomials we obtain a projective variety $X=\overline{V}\subset\cpn$ such that $V=X\setminus\cpnm$.
-Let $\Xi$ be the singular set of $X$.
-Then $Y=\Xi\cup\cpnm$ is a closed algebraic set.
-The projective variety $X$ is irreducible so we may apply the above result about projective varieties and deduce $U=X\setminus Y$ is connected and open.
-Every point of the singular set of $V$ is contained in $\Xi$ hence $U$ is smooth.
-Also, $U$ is dense in $X$ hence in $V$.
-This proves the harder direction.